 France is the largest producer of wheat in Europe, with this crop being cultivated throughout the country.
 It is cultivated to the greatest extent in the northern regions of France.
 The French state of Centre is the leading wheat producing region in the country (accounting for 16% of France’s total wheat output) followed by Picardie (accounting for 10% of France’s wheat output).
 Winter wheat is the main variety of wheat grown in this country, and is planted in the autumn season and harvested in August of the following year.

-Russia is the third largest wheat producer in the world (producing 60 million metric tons of this crop) and was among the top five wheat exporting countries in the world in all years between 2006 and 2011.
+Russia is the third largest wheat producer in the world and was among the top five wheat exporting countries in the world in all years between 2006 and 2011.
 Winter wheat is the primary variety of wheat grown in the country.
 The crop is mostly raised in the western parts of Russia surrounding Moscow.
 The crop is planted between August and the first week of October, and harvested between July and August the following year.